mazin1hn/DevOps-Learning-Docker-/README.md

 The [./web_app](./web_app) directory contains a full multi-container application composed of:

-- A Python Flask web application
+- A Python Flask web application built using a multi-stage Dockerfile
-- A Redis database used as a persistent key value store
+- A Redis database used as a persistent key-value store
 - An NGINX reverse proxy
 - Docker Compose for orchestration
 - Docker volumes for state persistence